The Technology | Usability | Structure, Layout & Navigation | Sales & Services

 Video can be a wonderful tool for getting your point across.

 Younger viewers have embraced video.
-If that is your target audience, video is essential.
+If that is your target market, video is essential.

 Newer web technology (HTML5) has made video easier to embed into a site.
 It runs natively and adapts well to mobile, desktop or other environments.